BlockchainCommons/SmartCustody/README.md

 * [SmartCustody Practices](https://github.com/BlockchainCommons/SmartCustody/blob/master/Docs/Practices.md)
    * [Separate Seeds from Keys](https://github.com/BlockchainCommons/SmartCustody/blob/master/Docs/Practices.md#separate-seeds--keys)

+## Gordian Apps

+All of the [Gordian](https://github.com/BlockchainCommons/Gordian) apps are SmartCustody apps, because they highlight the Gordian Principles, including resilience.
+They also tend to use SmartCustody tools such as multisigs and SSKR.
+However, some are of particular note, because they're also built to solve very specific SmartCustody problems.

+* [mori-cli](https://github.com/BlockchainCommons/mori-cli) — A miniscript-based app that uses timelocks to ensure the continuity of funds following death or incapacitation.

 ## Gordian Principles

 **SmartCustody** displays how to use the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles), which are philosophical and technical underpinnings to Blockchain Commons' Gordian technology, to ensure responsible key management.